Draft II underway.

-Work is continuing on two books as part of what is now a series of at least five.
+Work is continuing on two books as part of what is now a series of at least seven.

-This blast of inspiration was detonated by conversation with a published author friend of mine in 2018.
+This blast of inspiration was detonated by a conversation with a author friend of mine in 2018.
 She said that her publisher had wanted to see the next two books in her series.